-GLEF recently approved the project proposal for Don Tret Community Elementary School, located in Somlaut in the Battambang Province in Cambodia.
-The current school complex is only a few years old, but the community it supports is growing and is in need of a more sustainable school building for its children.
-With this project approval, fundraising for a three-room school building has begun.
+GLEF recently completed the project for Don Tret Community Elementary School, located in Somlaut in the Battambang Province in Cambodia.
+The current school complex is only a few years old, but the community it supports is growing and was in need of a more sustainable school building for its children.
 The following is a brief history of this school.

 In 2007, the first one-room wooden classroom (pictured below) was built on land was provided by the Somlaut community chief.
 Back then, the teacher was a community volunteer, as the school was not officially supported by the District Office of Education (DOE).